Ergonosis/Data-Aggregation-Unifying-Layer/README.md

 - `apps.py`: Flask app for Plaid Link token creation/exchange and initial full-history pull.
 - `run_script.py`: Script-based manual export where you set start/end dates in code.
-- `sync_data.py`: Rolling sync export for all connected items using a configurable window.

 Data is written to `RECORDS_DIR` (default: `records`).